TheThingsNetwork/docs/_content/gateways/kerlink/firmware-updates.md

 ## About the firmware

-Kerling Station firmware updates are installed from a USB drive.
+Kerlink Wirnet Station firmware updates are installed from a USB drive.
 This needs to be a USB 1.1 compatible device formatted as FAT32.
 The firmware consists of two parts:

 - **System Firmware** (usually) from Kerlink